ManInMyVan/Minecraft-Anticheat-List/README.md

 # Minecraft Anticheat List

-A list of public Minecraft anticheats, for any version of Java Edition or Bedrock Edition.
+A list of (public) anticheats for any version or edition of Minecraft.

 [click here](https://maninmyvan.github.io/Minecraft-Anticheat-List) to view the list